nodeontrain/nodeontrain.xyz/tuts/unsuccessful_signups.md

 ### A working form

-Recall from `Showing users` section that adding `resources: 'users'` to the `config/routes.js` file automatically ensures that our application responds to the RESTful URLs.
+Recall from ["Showing users" Section](https://nodeontrain.xyz/tuts/showing_users/) that adding `resources: 'users'` to the `config/routes.js` file automatically ensures that our application responds to the RESTful URLs.
 In particular, it ensures that a POST request to /users is handled by the create action.

 `public/controllers/users_controller.js`